Bernard Levin on Parsifal

 work for youth) and have not yet finished understanding, and never shall, now stands at the very head of the page, beckoning me at one and the same time into

-been discussed endlessly and fruitlessly; there's no art to find the mind's construction in the music.
-Some great artists have been of the most beautiful and loving
+has been discussed endlessly and fruitlessly; there's no art to find the mind's construction in the music.
+Some great artists have been of the most beautiful and

-nature, and some have been anything from dishonest to the most frightful swine ...
-Wagner, to be sure, takes the dichotomy to lengths unparalleled in all history
+loving nature, and some have been anything from dishonest to the most frightful swine ...
+Wagner, to be sure, takes the dichotomy to lengths unparalleled in all

-(Georg Solti calls him det old gengster) but there is nothing to be done about it, and surely Parsifal is the greatest testimony in all art to the
+history (Georg Solti calls him det old gengster) but there is nothing to be done about it, and surely Parsifal is the greatest testimony in all

-terrible truth that so enraged Shaffer's Salieri: that any channel, even an unworthy one, will serve as an aqueduct through which the pure water of art can flow from
+art to the terrible truth that so enraged Shaffer's Salieri: that any channel, even an unworthy one, will serve as an aqueduct through which the pure water of art

 here is a moment, some two-thirds of the way through Act Two, when this lesson is